FOREX-Sterling slides as BoE rams home easing message

 By Patrick Graham

-LONDON, Aug 9 (Reuters) - Sterling fell half a percent to a one-month low against the dollar on Tuesday, making it the biggest mover on major currency markets, after a prominent Bank of England policy hawk signalled his willingness to ease further.
+LONDON, Aug 9 (Reuters) - Sterling fell half a percent to a one-month low against the dollar on Tuesday, by far the biggest mover on major currency markets after the Bank of England's sole policy hawk signalled his willingness to ease further.

-After some initial gains, the dollar flattened out against a basket of currencies used to measure its broader strength and was 0.1-0.2 percent weaker on the day at $1.1077 per euro and 102.21 yen respectively.
+The dollar inched up 0.1 percent against the basket of currencies used to measure its broader strength, amid increasing expectations that the U.S. Federal Reserve could raise interest rates later this year.

-The pound, however, fell back below $1.30 for the first time since the second week of July, driven by an opinion piece by Ian McCafferty in The Times that said the Bank could add to a package of easing unveiled last week if the economy slowed as much as sentiment surveys have suggested.
+The pound fell back below $1.30 for the first time since the second week of July after Ian McCafferty told The Times that more easing would be required after the package of measures the BoE unveiled last week if the economy slowed as much as sentiment surveys have suggested.

-McCafferty, previously the lone supporter of higher interest rates on the BoE's policy committee, did caution that information on the scale of the economic downturn was still limited, however.
+Previously the lone supporter of higher interest rates on the BoE's policy committee, he did however caution that information on the scale of the downturn was still limited.

-Overnight, the BRC measure of retail sales provided a more encouraging sign, rising by the most in six months.
+Overnight, the BRC measure of retail sales provided a more encouraging economic signal, rising by the most in six months.

 "McCafferty really underlined the dovishness of the MPC last week," said Jane Foley, a strategist with Rabobank in London.